glennhenry/cs-notes/docs/computer-organization-and-architecture/08-assembly-language/assembly-language.md

 #### x86 Comparisons & Jumps

 `JMP` may be used to jump between part of program.
-It can be used with label to create a loop :
+It can be used with label to create a loop:

 ```
       MOVQ $0, %rax